pratiknandagawali/tdd-wiredbraincoffee/README.md

 # tdd-wiredbraincoffee

 Wired Brain Coffee is a Coffee Shop Company that runs several coffee shops.
-In Zurich, they have desks for customers.
-They want a web application where customers can book the desk for a full day.
-They ask you to build the business logic and parts of the Web application.
-Business Requirements are as follows,
+In several countries, they have desks for customers.
+We will be using the Wired Brain Coffee shop example to demonstrate the Test Driven Development approach.
+We will take some of the below requirements and start building using the Test Driven Development approach.
+In combination with the TDD approach, we are going to use SOLID principles to build our application more cleaner, scalable and maintainable.

-On the Web Page, the customer can enter FirstName, LastName, Email, and Date.
+1.On the Web Page, the customer can enter FirstName, LastName, Email, and Date.
 These same inputs need to be returned to return.

-If the Request is Null, the API should throw an Argument Null Exception.
+2.If the Request is Null, the API should throw an Argument Null Exception.

-Save a Desk Booking into the Database.
+3. Save a Desk Booking into the Database.

-Check If a desk is Available.
+4.Check If a desk is Available.

-Send Success or NoDesk Available.
+5.Send Success or NoDesk Available.

 To accomplish the above business needs we will be using the Test Driven Development approach.